4 Best Practices for Naming Your Business Data

 2. Think about who’s going to see it.

-Just because you’re the one labelling the data doesn’t mean you’re the one who’s going to be using it.
-In the past, data processing might have just been left to the experts, but today every team in your business might need to see what kind of information has been collected.
+Just because you’re the one labeling the data doesn’t mean you’re the one who will be using it.
+Today, every team in your business might need to see what type of information has been collected; whereas, in the past, only experts were responsible for handling data processing

 3. Don’t forget the format.

-Perhaps the most “no brainer” aspect of data naming is format identification.
+Perhaps the most “no-brainer” aspect of data naming is format identification.
 Data that comes in XML or JSON formatting will be borderline-unusable for anyone but specialists, so making note of that in the file names is crucial.
-Even common formats like Excel sheets or CSV files should still be handled in vastly different ways, so making formatting clear is an absolute must.
+Even common formats like Excel sheets or CSV files should still be handled in vastly different ways, so clear formatting is an absolute must.

 4. Create a cohesive strategy.